 In the future, travellers coming from visa-free countries will be required to obtain prior permission.
 This system is called the European Travel Information and Authorisation System (ETIAS).
 ETIAS is a pre-registration system similar to ESTA in the United States.
 Visa-free third-country nationals coming from outside the Schengen area must apply for a travel authorisation in advance, in which case the entry conditions of the person can be assessed even before the person arrives at the border.
 Air and sea carriers, as well as carriers transporting groups by bus, are also obliged to check the passenger's travel authorisation in advance.
 For this purpose, an online service will be created to allow carriers to check the travel authorisation.

-The ETIAS pre-registration system will be introduced at the EU's external borders at the end of 2022.
+The ETIAS pre-registration system will be introduced at the EU's external borders in May 2023.
 The Finnish Border Guard is the national ETIAS authority in Finland.